 needs and interests of the class to support the learning objectives of the class.

-In addition to aiding the Listening/Speaking teachers, every weekend the Language Assistants lead trips outside of Gainesville as part of the ELI’s Cultural Immersion Program.
+In addition to aiding the Listening/Speaking teachers, every weekend the Language Assistants lead trips outside of Gainesville as part of the ELI’s Cultural Immersion Program (CIP).
 For these Weekend Activities, the Language Assistants act as sort of tour guides as the students explore beyond the ELI.
-The Language Assistants also lead Weekly Activities after classes to provide students with even more English practice.
+The Language Assistants also lead Weekday Activities after classes to provide students with even more English practice.
 Finally, the Language Assistants also help students become involved in the Gainesville community through the Volunteer Program.
 The students come to rely on the Language Assistants as friends they can turn to while adapting to a new culture.
-They provide myriad opportunity for daily authentic language and culture experience.
+They provide myriad opportunities for daily authentic language and culture experience.

 Commitment to Quality